desreela/AKS-Istio/trafficmanagment.md

 ```

 On the /productpage of the Bookinfo app, log in as user jason.
+Leave the password as blank.

 Refresh the browser.
 What do you see?
 The star ratings appear next to each review.